linhuawang/linhuawang.github.io/_pages/about.md

   - /about.html
 ---

 Thank you for taking your time visiting this website.
 My name is Linhua Wang (Alex).
-I am currently a PhD graduate student in Quantitative & Computational Biosciences under the supervision of [Dr. Zhandong Liu](https://scholar.google.com/citations?user=O2ar4aIAAAAJ&hl=en&oi=ao) at Baylor College of Medicine, Houston, TX.
+I am currently a PhD graduate student in the Quantitative & Computational Biosciences program at Baylor College of Medicine under the supervision of [Dr. Zhandong Liu](https://scholar.google.com/citations?user=O2ar4aIAAAAJ&hl=en&oi=ao).
 My Ph.D. thesis focus is developing computational approaches to analyze multi-omics data, especially for Spatially resolved Transcriptomics (ST).
 Other than thesis projects, I have extensive experience in machine learning, computational human genetics.

 Before my Ph.D. study, I worked as a Bioinformatician from 2017 to 2019 in Dr. [Gaurav Pandey's lab](https://gpandeylab.org/) at Icahn School of Medicine at Mount Sinai.
 As a bioinformatician, I developed and maintained scalable machine learning tools at high-performing systems (HPC) for biomedical predictions, such as protein functions.

-My research interest lies in the development of computaitonal tools to unravel biological and biomedical insights from multi-omics and clinical data.

 Research Interests
 ======